MarionLegrandLogrami/stacomiR/Installation/README.md

 You are now ready to use the R package.
 If you want to go further, and use it for your own structure, you will find some help on it's usage on the [How To page](https://github.com/MarionLegrandLogrami/stacomiR/tree/master/HOWTO.md).

 **If you need some help, don't hesitate to contact us !**

+# 6. More help<a name="more-help"></a>
+## 6.1 Step-by-Step to install a PostgreSQL ODBC Driver
+1. Choose the good ODBC Driver version
+If you are a windows user you need to download one of the files of the [msi folder](https://www.postgresql.org/ftp/odbc/versions/msi/).
+Before downloading the file you need to choose the file corresponding to your version of PostgreSQL and to your windows system (32 or 64 bits).
+For example if you have a PostgreSQL 9.6 version with a windows 64 bits you need to download the "psqlodbc_09_06_0500-x64.zip" file.
+2. Install the ODBC Driver
+After having downloaded the good ODBC Driver version, you need to dezip the folder and launch the installer (dobble-click on the .msi file).
+Follow the installer's instructions